amfairley/adamiani/README.md

-Clickable links will have obvious changes when hovered over to offer clear feedback to the user Any video content will have controls available to the user and will not autoplay or automatically replay Any external links such as social media will open in a new tab Any new content flowing down the page will utilise content hinting where appropriate
+Clickable links will have obvious changes when hovered over to offer clear feedback to the user Any video content will have controls available to the user and will not autoplay or automatically replay Any external links such as social media will open in a new tab Any new content flowing down the page will utilise content hinting where appropriate.

 ### Skeleton